Geodesic ball packings generated by rotations and monotonicity behavior of their densities in

+One could say that the ball volume of radius $\rho$ in $\HXR$, $\mathrm{vol}(B(\rho))$, can be approximated from below by the ball volume of the same radius in $\mathbf{E}^3$.
+We shall use the notion for computations and the volumes of $\HXR$ prisms.

-We shall consider the notion and the volume computations of $\HXR$ prisms. $\HXR$ prism (see \cite{Sz12-5}) is the convex hull of two congruent $p$-gons $(p > 2)$ in ``parallel planes", (a "plane" is one sheet of concentric two sheeted hyperboloids in our model) related by translation along the radii joining their corresponding vertices that are the common perpendicular lines of the two "hyperboloid-planes".
+A $\HXR$ prism (see \cite{Sz12-5}) is the convex hull of two congruent $p$-gons $(p > 2)$ in ``parallel planes", (a "plane" is one sheet of concentric two sheeted hyperboloids in our model) related by translation along the radii joining their corresponding vertices that are the common perpendicular lines of the two "hyperboloid-planes".
 The prism is a polyhedron having at each vertex one hyperbolic $p$-gon and two "quadrangles".
 The $p$-gonal faces of a prism are called cover faces, and the other faces are the side faces.
 In these cases, every face of each polyhedron meets only one face of another polyhedron.

-The volume of a $\HXR$ $p$-gonal prism is directly computed by the following formula:
+The volume of a $\HXR$ $p$-gonal prism can be computed by the following formula:

 where $\mathcal{A}$ is the area of the hyperbolic $p$-gon in base plane and $h$ is the height of the prism.